occivink/mpv-scripts/README.md

 Make an extract of the currently playing video using `ffmpeg`.
 Press the binding once to set the beginning of the extract.
 Press a second time to set the end and start encoding.
 This script defines two commands that you can bind in your `input.conf` like so:
 ```
-e script-message-to encode set_timestamp $PROFILE
+e script-message-to encode set_timestamp PROFILE
 alt+e script-message-to encode clear_timestamp
 ```

-$PROFILE refers to a `lua-settings/$PROFILE.conf` file.
+PROFILE refers to a `lua-settings/PROFILE.conf` file.
 Without any profile, a webm is generated (see defaults).
 A profile may define the following variables:

 ```
 # the container of the output, so webm/mkv/mp4/...
-# webm by default
 container=webm

 # if yes, only encode the currently active tracks
 # for example, mute the player / hide the subtitles if you don't want audio / subs to be part of the extract
-# no by default
 only_active_tracks=no

 # whether to preserve some of the applied filters (crop, rotate, flip and mirror) into the extract
 # this is pretty useful in combination with crop.lua
 # note that you cannot copy video streams and apply filters at the same time
-# yes by default
 preserve_filters=yes

 # apply another filter after the ones from the previous option if any
-# empty by default
 append_filter=

 # additional parameters passed to ffmpeg
-# encode in vp8 by default
 codec=-an -sn -c:v libvpx -crf 10 -b:v 1000k

 # format of the output filename
 # Does basic interpolation on the following variables: $f, $s, $e, $d, $p, $n which respectively represent
 # input filename, start timestamp, end timestamp, duration, profile name and an incrementing number in case of conflicts
-# $f_$n by default
 output_format=$f_$n

 # the directory in which to create the extract
 # empty means the same directory as the input file
 # relative paths are relative to mpv's working directory, absolute ones work like you would expect
-# empty by default
 output_directory=

 # if yes, the ffmpeg process will run detached from mpv and we won't know if it succeeded or not
 # if no, we know the result of calling ffmpeg, but we can only encode one extract at a time and mpv will block on exit
-# yes by default
 detached=yes

 # if yes, print the ffmpeg call before executing it
-# yes by default
 print=yes
 ```